ofircarmel/GoogleWorkshopClient/README.md

+# GoogleWorkshopClient
-# GoogleWorkshopClientThis Module is responsible for all client side logic and UI
+This Module is responsible for all client side logic and UI